sherjeelshehzad/setredled/README.md

 ### Mode 3: Configurable State

 The Configurable State allows the user to configure the time between states using UART and PuTTY based on Mode 2.
-In order to change the times, the user must flip SWITCH 17 down, wait for Red-Red(1), follow the packet format and end the line with `Alt+L`.
+In order to change the times, the user must flip SWITCH 17 down, wait for Red-Red(1), follow the packet format and end the line with `Ctrl+J`.
 If there are any issues with formatting, the console will output an error message.
 The states will be exactly the same as Mode 2.